Full or Partial Redemption (e.g. buy back) of Stock

 5. This buy back must be done based for the current fair market value of the C Corporation stock, not the value of the stock when the Plan originally made its investment(s) into the C Corporation.

 6. The company stock should be valued by an outside, independent firm; this may generally include an informal valuation from your CPA, if he/she does them or a formal valuation from a valuation firm.
+Valuations are typically intended to be done annually and/or related to significant events such as initial investment, subsequent Investment, redemption, or dividend.

 7. A corporate resolution should be drafted, authorizing the redemption of stock between the C Corporation and the Plan.